nicotine-plus/nicotine-plus/README.md

 # License

 Nicotine+ is released under the terms of the [GNU Public License v3](https://www.gnu.org/licenses/gpl-3.0-standalone.html) or later.
+For a list of contributors, see [AUTHORS.md](AUTHORS.md).